collinbarrett/wp-host-on-containers/README.md

 TBD

+- Add a `.env` Secure File and corresponding task for downloading the MariaDB/WordPress secure environment variables.

 # TODO List

-- [ ] Use secrets for database configurations.
+- [X] Use secrets for database configurations.
+- [ ] Limit permissions of WordPress database user.
 - [ ] Implement backups of databases and files.
 - [ ] Implement auto-updates of WordPress, plugins, and themes via [wp-cli](https://wp-cli.org/).
 - [ ] Implement fastCGI caching.